johnstef99/arm_assembly_docker/README.md

 machine.
 In the [examples](./examples/) directory you can find a *hello world* example that contains a Makefile to help you get started.

-Basically this container uses `arm-linux-gnueabi` to compile & ling assembly code and `qemu-arm` to run the arm executable.
+Basically this container uses `arm-linux-gnueabi` to compile & link assembly code and `qemu-arm` to run the arm executable.

 I added some default configs for vim, zsh and tmux.
 But you can mount your